Rental Living – Suburban single-family

-An overwhelming and unquestionable opportunity exists to provide top-quality, semi-urban and suburban rental accommodation in southern England.
-Since there is a shortage of existing rental housing stock in these markets, new units will need to be built, creating favourable conditions for real estate investors.
+An unquestionable opportunity exists to provide high-quality, suburban rental accommodation in knowledge centres of Southern England.
+Since there is a shortage of existing stock of rental housing in these markets, new units will need to be built and managed in-line with MGT’s bespoke Single-family specification and customer journey.

 High-growth locations in southern England

-Tech Towns are locations where housebuilders, developers and landowners have accumulated significant land banks.
-As the ‘for sale’ housing market cools, MGT predicts that partnership opportunities will emerge for real estate investors to provide forward-funding and development capital to catalyse delivery of rental communities.
+MGT seeks to invest in locations where housebuilders, developers and land owners have accumulated significant land banks.
+As the ‘for sale’ housing market dynamic changes, MGT predicts that partnership opportunities will emerge to provide forward-funding and development capital to catalyse delivery of rental units.

-The UK housing market is chronically undersupplied, and Build-to-Rent is an increasingly important long-term solution.
-While the majority of Build-to-Rent to date has been focused on urban, mid-to-high rise apartments, there is a significant and growing demand for semi-urban and suburban Build-to-Rent stock.
-This specific segment of the Build-to-Rent market is seriously lacking.
+The UK housing market is chronically undersupplied and Build to Rent is an increasingly important long-term solution.
+While the majority of the BtR sector to date has been focused on urban, mid-to-high rise apartments, there is a significant and growing demand for suburban BtR.
+This segment of the BtR market is heavily undersupplied.

 Tech dense hubs with a highly educated workforce